Visual, Written and Performing Arts

 Draft2Digital pulsihes ebooks for freelance writers.

 If you're an employer that is interested in recruiting from this population of students at The Ohio State University, we've made it easy for you!
-Director of Industry Connecitons Scott Kustis is your point of contact.
-Scott can help you explore our Career Fairs and Expos, our signature programs, and develop a recruiting strategy to hire from the high-caliber and diverse population of students and recent alumni.
+Assistant Director of Industry Connections Hope Brinkmeier is your point of contact.
+Hope can help you explore our Career Fairs and Expos, our signature programs, and develop a recruiting strategy to hire from the high-caliber and diverse population of students and recent alumni.

 Scott Kustis, MBA